mchung94/solitaire-player/README.md

 2. Go to solitaire-player/bin.
 3. Start Microsoft Solitaire Collection on Windows 10.
 4. In Microsoft Solitaire Collection start a Pyramid Solitaire game - either a regular game or a challenge game.
-5. Run solitaire-player.bat with one of the following command line options:
+5. Run solitaire-player.bat with one of the following set of command line options:
-  - solitaire-player.bat Pyramid Board
+  - `solitaire-player.bat Pyramid Board`
     - This runs the Board Challenge solver - clear the board in as few steps as possible.
-  - solitaire-player.bat Pyramid Score
+  - `solitaire-player.bat Pyramid Score`
     - This runs the Score Challenge solver - maximize the score in as few steps as possible.
-  - solitaire-player.bat Pyramid Score <goal score> <current score>
+  - `solitaire-player.bat Pyramid Score <goal score> <current score>`
     - For example: "solitaire-player.bat Pyramid Score 2400 2240" means your current score is 2240 and if you reach 2400 points you win.
     - This runs the Score Challenge solver but knows it can stop playing if it reaches the goal score.
-  - solitaire-player.bat Pyramid Card <number of cards to remove> <card rank to remove> <current cards of that rank removed>
+  - `solitaire-player.bat Pyramid Card <number of cards to remove> <card rank to remove> <current cards of that rank removed>`
     - Card ranks are one of the letters/numbers A 2 3 4 5 6 7 8 9 T J Q K.
     - For example: "solitaire-player.bat Pyramid Card 12 A 9" means the goal is to remove 12 Aces, and you've removed 9 so far in previous games.
     - This runs the Card Challenge solver which tries to find the shortest way to remove a number of cards of a given rank.